lostb1t/replex/README.md

 Because this app sits before Plex the builtin remote access (and auto SSL) will not work and needs to be disabled.

-For testing purposes you can access through the browser at http://[replexip]:[replexport] But if you want other clients to connect to replex you need to setup a reverse proxy with a domain and ssl.
+For testing purposes you can access through the browser at http://[replexip]:[replexport] (ex: http://localhost:3001) But if you want other clients to connect to replex you need to setup a reverse proxy with a domain and preferable ssl.

 A few easy to setup reverse proxys are: https://caddyserver.com or https://nginxproxymanager.com